 If you’re just starting out with Lego I wouldn’t bother with the sets, I’d just buy a tub of mixed pieces* and see what they come up with.

 Until around the age of 5, the board games you can play with kids are essentially pretty boring (another hand of snap anyone?).
 Once they reach school age you can finally get to the good stuff.
-The first game we all genuinely enjoyed playing together was Dobble.
+The first game we all genuinely enjoyed playing together was Dobble/Spot it*.
 It’s based on observation skills so adults aren’t necessarily better at it than kids.
-My daughter loves playing charades using this set for inspiration, it often leads hysterics at some of our attempts.
-Now that the youngest is 7, we’ve found that we can manage a game of Monopoly.
+If you’ve got Harry Potter fans in the house they also have a themed version*.
+My daughter loves playing charades using this set* for inspiration, it often leads hysterics at some of our attempts.
+Now that the youngest is 7, we’ve found that we can manage a game of Monopoly*.
 Of course it often ends in tears, but what game of Monopoly doesn’t?!
+Like Dobble, they do themed editions, including Star Wars* and local ones.

 A Way to Play Music